-Los Compadres Restaurant will present the event for the second year in the Reno location with two full days of entertainment Saturday and Sunday for all ages from 11 a.m. to 7 p.m.
-Admission to the event and access to all scheduled entertainment is only $1, children under 12 admitted for free.
+Los Compadres Restaurant will present the festivities for the third year in the Reno location with two full days of entertainment for all ages from 11 a.m. to 7 p.m.
+Admission and access to all scheduled entertainment is $5, children under 12 and seniors are free.
 Proceeds will benefit Nevada Hispanic Services.

 An estimated 40,000 people are expected to enjoy the weekend event that includes on-going entertainment on multiple stages with live Latin music, dance and other demonstrations.
 Headlining bands include El Internacional Grupo La Migra opening for Banda Los Lagos de Jalisco on Saturday, and Los Tremendos De Mexico followed by Los Originalas de San Juan on Sunday.
 At least eight local bands will perform earlier on both days.
 The Grand Sierra Resort will host a dance and entertainment by several Cinco de Mayo performers in the casino on Saturday evening after the event closes.
 Admission will be free for Cinco de Mayo attendees.

 Cinco de Mayo Festival organizer Jose Valencia has made several exciting additions to the program for 2012.
 FMX Team Livfast will perform high-flying motorcycle stunts during three shows on Sunday afternoon.
 Presentations by contestants in the Ms. Cinco de Mayo 2012 competition will made on Saturday at 3 p.m.
 The winner will be crowned on Sunday at 4 p.m. to conclude the four weeks of competition in a variety of journalism disciplines.